redis/redis-doc/topics/cluster-tutorial.md

     ./redis-trib.rb add-node 127.0.0.1:7006 127.0.0.1:7000

-As you can see I used the **addnode** command specifying the address of the new node as first argument, and the address of a random existing node in the cluster as second argument.
+As you can see I used the **add-node** command specifying the address of the new node as first argument, and the address of a random existing node in the cluster as second argument.